blackfireio/documentation/php/integrations/symfony/functional-tests.rst

 ``tearDownAfterClass()`` methods from the base PHPUnit ``TestCase`` class.

-If you already use them within a test case that you want to use with Blackfire, the scenario auto-start will not work, as the mentioned methods will be overriden by the ones defined in your test case class.
+If you already use them within a test case that you want to use with Blackfire, the scenario auto-start will not work, as the mentioned methods will be overridden by the ones defined in your test case class.

 In this case, you need to :ref:`create the scenarios manually